isabelaterribili/dotfiles/README.md

 Install [libgit2](https://github.com/libgit2/libgit2), using Homebrew:
 `brew install libgit2`

-Now, download the last binary from [fholiveira's smartprompt](https://github.com/fholiveira/smartprompt/releases)
+Now, download the last binary from [fholiveira's smartprompt](https://github.com/fholiveira/smartprompt/releases) or simple get it from my dotfiles.

 Paste smartprompt binary under a path mapped in your $PATH, in my case, I have created a dir at: `~/.bin`, and add that dir in `/etc/paths`